jaidyn31moodley/music-genre-classification/README.md

-🎶 Music Genre Classification (GTZAN Dataset)
+Music Genre Classification Using GTZAN Dataset

-📌 Overview
+Overview

-This project predicts the genre of a song using precomputed audio features from the GTZAN dataset .
+This project predicts the genre of a song using precomputed audio features from the GTZAN dataset.

 It applies machine learning techniques to classify songs into genres and visualize their feature clusters.

-📂 Dataset
+Dataset

 File used: features_30_sec.csv

 Features include:

-Chroma, RMS, Spectral centroid, Bandwidth, Rolloff

-Zero-crossing rate, Tempo

-MFCCs (20 coefficients, mean + variance)
+Chroma, RMS, Spectral centroid, Bandwidth, Rolloff Zero-crossing rate, Tempo MFCCs (20 coefficients, mean + variance)

 Label: label (genre of the song)

-⚙️ Project Workflow
+Project Workflow

 Data Preprocessing